-The CC2652R7 device is part of the SimpleLinkTM MCU platform, which consists of Wi-Fi®, Bluetooth® Low Energy, Thread, Zigbee, Wi-SUN®, Amazon Sidewalk, mioty®, Sub-1 GHz MCUs, and host MCUs.
-CC2652R7 is part of a scalable portfolio with flash sizes from 32KB to 704KB with pin-to-pin compatible package options.
-The common SimpleLinkTMCC13xx and CC26xx Software Development Kit (SDK) and SysConfig system configuration tool supports migration between devices in the portfolio.
-A comprehensive number of software stacks, application examples and SimpleLinkTM Academy training sessions are included in the SDK.
-For more information, visit wireless connectivity.
+The CC2642R device is part of the SimpleLinkTM MCU platform, which consists of Wi-Fi®, Bluetooth Low Energy, Thread, Zigbee, Sub-1 GHz MCUs, and host MCUs.
+The CC2642R is part of a scalable portfolio with flash sizes from 32 kB to 704 kB with pin-to-pin compatible package options and share a common, easy-to-use development environment with a single core software development kit (SDK) and rich tool set.
+A one-time integration of the SimpleLinkTM platform enables you to add any combination of the portfolio's devices into your design, allowing a high degree of code reuse when your design requirements change.
+For more information, visit SimpleLinkTM MCU platform.